 If you put 10% down when buying a $300,000 house with a 30-year Muslim home loan, the total cost would depend on the option used.
 The home would cost $594,000 under Murabaha financing and $432,000 with Ijara financing.

-What are the essential features of an Islamic home loan, and what makes it Halal or Shariah-compliant?
+What are the essential features of an Islamic home loan, and what makes it Halal or Sharia-compliant?

-A home loan can be classified as Shariah-compliant if it meets these requirements:
+A home loan can be classified as Sharia-compliant if it meets these requirements:

 Australia is home to more than 800,000 Muslims, and the population has been on a steady rise since 2016.
 Introducing Islamic halal mortgage in Australia can benefit up to 3.2% of the country’s population.
 Muslim home loans can help the Muslim faithful become homeowners without going against their religious beliefs.

-Since Muslim home loans are Shariah-compliant, they feature an Halal overlay that governs their usage.
+Since Muslim home loans are Sharia-compliant, they feature a Halal overlay that governs their usage.
 While that may limit how you use the home loan, the resultant peace of mind is priceless.